Skip to content

 Kidney Stones: Causes and Risk Factors

 The term kidney stones refer to several types of blockages that can form in the kidneys, urethra, and bladder areas.
 Calcium oxalate is the most prevalent variety.
 These occur when calcium binds with oxalate, a compound found in the body as well as in many foods.
-Other types of kidney stones are uric acid, cystine, and struvite.
+Other kidney stone types are uric acid, cystine, and struvite.
 Causes of kidney stones include:

 • Medical history — If you’ve had kidney stones in the past, you’re more likely to have them recur.
 Other illnesses such as kidney infections and Type 2 diabetes increases your risk, as do surgical procedures such as gastric bypass surgery.
 If you are overweight or obese.